grig23/primetime.en/help/release-notes/home.md

 Welcome to the Adobe Primetime Release Notes.
 The documents listed in the left navigation provide release-specific information, system requirements, limitations, fixed issues, and known issues.

-## Enhancements and fixes in PTAI 20.9.3
+## Enhancements and fixes in PTAI 20.10.1

-The release focused providing bootstrap API parameter `ptparallelstream`, to allow customers with players that request CMAF demuxed audio or video streams in parallel to ensure that ads in audio and video tracks are consistent.
+The release focused on maintenance updates.

 ## Fixes in TVSDK 3.12 Android